ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 * Follow system prompts to _Boot the BOOTABLE ISO_
 * Install OS
 * Unmount the Virtual Media
-* Restart Server
+* Restart Server-->

-## Option 3: Mounting an ISO from your local computer
+## Option 2: Mounting an ISO from your local computer
 {: #bm-mount-iso-opt-3}

 <a name="option3"></a>